 Even after the malicious STUXNET worm was uncovered in 2010, few organizations paid much attention to SCADA cybersecurity.
 Due to lack of cyber-risk experience and strong competitive pressure, SCADA software was often built with no security in mind.
 For decades, this put OT infrastructures at risk, leaving nuclear plants’ centrifuges or manufacturers’ robotic devices vulnerable to attack — vulnerable, unpatched and unmanaged by IT or security professionals.

 All these vulnerabilities are becoming more urgent because of the evolving cybercrime threat landscape.
 The shift from customer-targeted to corporate-targeted attacks and from data espionage to ransomware are the two key trends that require immediate and effective industrial cybersecurity countermeasures.

 If OT is critical for your business, ask yourself two simple questions: How many OT security specialists versus IT specialists do you employ, and how many monitoring use cases do you have across OT versus IT?

-Organizations need to put more focus on cybersecurity of OT networks, SCADA and information-and-communications-technology systems.
+Organizations need to put more focus on SCADA cybersecurity and security of OT networks and information-and-communications-technology systems.
 Developing secure software and patching vulnerabilities would be the best way to approach it.
 There is already a range of great initiatives, such as the Siemens Charter of Trust, to create awareness and commitment on this topic.
 But currently only one of 10 vulnerabilities is patched by organizations, and that statistic will likely not change dramatically with the exploding number of OT and Internet of Things (IoT) devices in the world.